 Supports sign in and sign out | Doesn't support sign in and sign out |

-Both the Postman CLI and Newman enable you to run and test collections directly from the command line.
-One may be a better fit than the other, depending on your use case or preferences.
+You can use the Postman CLI or Newman to run and test collections from the command line.
+One may be a better fit, depending on your use case or preferences.

 For example, assume you already manage your own security for open-source software, and you want to run collections from a script.
 Also assume you want visibility into any software you build into your CI/CD pipeline.
 Newman would be a good fit for this use case because Newman's repository is public and Newman isn't signed or secured by Postman.